sevincelifalkan-coder/af-prom-dashboard/README.md

 This dashboard accompanies:

-Sokolova E, Sen SE, Goetz O, Mača-Kalēja A, Behmane D, Kalējs O. From Framework to Tool: Development and Expert Evaluation of an Interactive Dashboard for PROM-Based Atrial Fibrillation Care Planning.
+Sokolova E, Sen SE, Goetz O, Mača-Kalēja A, Behmane D, Kalējs O. From Framework to Tool: Development and Preliminary Expert Evaluation of an Interactive Dashboard for PROM Integration in Atrial Fibrillation Care.
 Under review, 2026.

-and operationalises the framework from the companion narrative review (Diagnostics, 2026;16:1398).
+and operationalises the framework from the companion narrative review (Sokolova et al., *Healthcare*, 2026).

 ## What it does